beetleboxorg/Getting-started-with-BeetleboxCI-and-Vivado-Simple-Multiplexer/README.md

-# Getting started with BeeltleboxCI and Vivado: Simple Multiplexer
+# Getting started with BeetleboxCI and Vivado: Simple Multiplexer

 This is a tutorial designed to show to get started using BeetleboxCI and Vivado, in which we will cover the following: